Hessett: Historical writing

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as: HESSETT, a parish in Stow district, Suffolk; 2½ miles S of Thurston r. station.
 The church was built by the Bacons; is in good condition; has a beautiful window and a tower; and contains tombs of the Bacons.

 Church

-The Church in Hessett is of significance and is featured in Simon Jenkins 1,000 Best Churches.
-The dedication is to Æthelberht II of East Anglia as St. Ethelbert and the building is a described as typical Suffolk perpendicular church of the 15th century with the chancel being separated from the nave by a 15th century rood screen, which is elegantly painted and gilded on the west side.
+The Church in Hessett is of significance and is featured in Simon Jenkins’ book of England’s 1,000 Best Churches.
+The dedication is to Æthelberht II of East Anglia (St. Ethelbert), and the building is a described as a typical Suffolk perpendicular church of the 15th century.
+The chancel is separated from the nave by a 15th-century rood screen, which is elegantly painted and gilded on the west (nave) side.

 Industry

 The census in 1831 gave a more detailed information about people's occupations in comparison to the 1801 census, for Hessett, the majority of the male population aged 20 and over were involved in some sort of agricultural occupation as "the land is chiefly arable", for example; " Farmers employing labourers and agricultural labourers."
 The remaining of males in Hessett held occupations of "Retail and Handicrafts and 2 Farmers not employing Labourers"., with others being either gentry or their servants "63" people being grouped in this occupation.